jrobsontull/jrobsontull/README.md

 🎓 I am currently a PhD student at the University of Oxford, where I split my time between labs in the UK and US.
 In my spare time you'll find me playing around with **Python** projects and building **Node.js** apps.
 My favourite stack is historically **MERN** but I'm slowing making the **t3-app** transition.
 Feel free to reach out to me on LinkedIn if you're interested in a chat.

 🌱 I'm currently working on a **React/Express** app for a non-profit.
 We are building an app to provide free cab rides to the AAPI community in NYC.
 This has involved building a frontend to manage requests for rides and RESTful APIs for manipulating requests in a staff dashboard.
-I'm also working on a new **t3-app** with something to do with Stable Diffusion and Dreambooth 👀
+I'm also working on a new **t3-app** with something to do with machine learning so watch this space 👀

 🔬 I'm also exploring some new **Python** projects to use supervised and unsupervised **machine learning** in biological and technical settings.
 At the moment we're looking at the patterns amongst single cell breast cancer data!